imarkwick/boris_bikes/crc.md

 it should:
 - have no bikes when initialized											x
 - be able to take a bike from the docking station 		x
-- be able to dock a bike at the docking station
+- be able to dock a bike at the docking station 			x
-- be able to break a bike
+- be able to break a bike 														x

 it interacts with:
 - Docking Station
 - Bike

 ###Docking Station Class